-Online registration supplements the traditional process, by which new voters fill out a paper form that is submitted to election officials, who confirm the registration is valid, and enter the information from the paper application into the registration system.
+Online voter registration systems supplement the traditional paper-based process, by which new voters fill out a paper form that is submitted to election officials, who confirm the registration is valid and enter the information from the paper application into the registration system.

-Online voter registration follows essentially the same process, but the voter fills out a form via an Internet site, and that paperless form is submitted electronically to election officials.
-The application is reviewed electronically; if the request is confirmed to be valid, the new registration is added to the state’s voter registration list.
+Online voter registration follows essentially the same process, but instead of filling out a paper application, the voter fills out a form via an Internet site, and that paperless form is submitted electronically to election officials.
+In most states the application is reviewed electronically; if the request is confirmed to be valid, the new registration is added to the state’s voter registration list.

-That validation step is done by comparing the information on the online registration form against the information provided by the same individual when he or she received a driver’s license or non-drivers identification card from the state, and the signature provided then becomes the signature on record for voting.
-When the information does not a match, the application is sent to officials for further review or action.
+That validation step is done by comparing the information on the online registration form against the information provided by the same individual when he or she received a driver’s license or other state-issued identification card.
+The signature already on record with the state becomes the signature on record for voting.
+When the information does not match, the application is sent to officials for further review or action.

 - The registrant provides his or her driver's license number or the last four digits of a Social Security number, information that others will not have.